Sycnex/Windows10Debloater/README.md

 # Windows10Debloater
 Script/Utility to debloat Windows 10

 # This script will remove the bloatware from Windows 10 when using Remove-AppXPackage/Remove-AppXProvisionedPackage, and then delete specific registry keys that are were not removed beforehand.
+For best results, this script should be ran before a user profile is configured, otherwise you will likely see that apps that should have been removed will remain, and if they are removed you will find broken tiles on the start menu.

 These registry keys are:

 EclipseManager,
 ActiproSoftwareLLC,